 - Launching a FieldScope Project - What to expect from the onboarding process

-Anyone with a commitment to a project that asks people in different locations to contribute data and observations is welcome to launch their project using FieldScope.
-FieldScope is particularly beneficial for projects that have an objective to support a community of people in engaging with submitted data, including learning with data using data displays like maps and graphs and storytelling with data as a form of advocacy and communication.
+Any organizer with project that includes people contributing data and observations is welcome to launch their project using FieldScope.
+FieldScope is particularly beneficial for projects that hope to support a community of people as they engage with submitted data.
+This engagement includes learning with data using displays like maps and graphs and storytelling with data as a form of advocacy and communication.

-Citizen and community science projects may be started and sustained by community members, non-profits, government agencies, schools, or other groups.
+Participatory and community science projects may be started and managed by community members, non-profits, government agencies, schools, or other groups.

-Most projects hosted on FieldScope ask project or field study participants to enter their data using the FieldScope data entry tool, which can be accessed on any web browser (including on mobile devices).
-Some projects choose to bulk upload spreadsheets of data or work with the FieldScope development team to create custom integrations in which data hosted in other databases can be regularly imported into the FieldScope environment to facilitate community engagement with the data through visualization and analysis.
+Most projects hosted on FieldScope ask participants to enter their data using the FieldScope data entry tool, which can be accessed on any web browser (including on mobile devices).
+Some projects choose to bulk upload spreadsheets of data or work with the FieldScope development team to create custom integrations in which data hosted in other databases can be regularly imported into the FieldScope platform.
 For more about custom integrations, please contact us.

 What kinds of data can be added to FieldScope?